fooltball/ECE489-Final-Project/README.md

 ## Acknowledgements

 This course has been extremely fascinating.
 The labs are interesting and we enjoyed our time working in the labs and especially for the final project.
-Keep adjusting and testing the robot and see its performance get better and better is truly satisfying.
+Keep adjusting and testing the robot and watching its performance get better and better is truly satisfying.
 Here, we want to say thanks to

 * Our instructor **Dan Block** for making these labs so interesting and knowledgeable.
 * Our TA **Won Dong Shin** for answering our problems and help us throughout the course.